Translate

 The Lower Level of the Antonine Imperial Baths in Carthage, Tunisia

 Built in about 157-161 AD, the Antonine Imperial Baths in Carthage, Tunisia were the largest public baths in Rome’s African provinces and the third largest public baths in the Roman world.
-The baths themselves were on the upper level, but the … Continue reading
+The baths themselves were on the upper level, but … Continue reading

 The Antonine Imperial Baths in Carthage, Tunisia